Hyra/PHPUnit-Cake2/README.markdown

+## Update 2011-11-29

+PHPUnit Installer now supports both 3.5 and 3.6

+BIG thanks to Mark Scherer for adding windows support for the installation shell as well as making selecting version and vendor path dynamic.
+The Shell is now 67% more awesome.

 ## What?

 This "installer" prepares all the dependencies needed to use PHPUnit with CakePHP 2.0 through the use of vendor files.